1) Call Number: AGSL Archival Collection 1

 Quantity: 17 volumes

 Abstract: This scrapbook collection contains trail clippings, collected by Frank Place, related to walking.
-The clippings are primarly from newspapers, magazines, and books from the New York and New Jersey area.
+The clippings are primary from newspapers, magazines, and books from the New York and New Jersey area.

 7) Call Number: AGSL Manuscript Collection 7